JMurphey0317/SentryForce/README.md

 # SentryForce

-SentryForce is a Salesforce-native live event monitoring framework that blends the lightweight platform-event logging pattern from Nova Salesforce Logger with the modular configuration, streaming UI, and extensibility patterns from Nebula Logger.
+SentryForce is a Salesforce-native live event monitoring framework that blends the lightweight platform-event logging with the modular configuration, streaming UI, and extensibility.

-> Note: `DarkFenrir_Logger` and `Automation_Error_Log` were not accessible during implementation, so this repo integrates the strongest verifiable ideas from the accessible source repositories and leaves explicit extension hooks for additional private patterns.

 ## What is included